 Balance function that calculates moisture percentage by comparing an initial sample weight to the same sample’s weight after drying.

 - Multiple Weighing Units

-More than one weighing unit.
+In reference to a weighing scale or balance that has more than one weighing unit.
 See Weighing units.
 See also: Weighing Units

 - Net Total Formulation

 Balance function that automatically adds the individual weights of several components and displays the total.

 Weight of the load on the pan minus the container (tare) weight.